 Vision and Image Processing Lab

 The Vision and Image Processing Lab is a research group under the Systems Design Engineering Department at the University of Waterloo.
 The VIP Lab is dedicated to understanding visual processes and finding solutions for the outstanding problems in visual processing and perception, as well as artificial intelligence, machine learning, and intelligent systems for a wide variety of applications.
 It is led by Professor Alexander Wong, the Canada Research Chair in Medical Imaging Systems, along with Professor David Clausi, Professor John Zelek and Professor Paul Fieguth.

 Waterloo Artificial Intelligence Institute

 The brand new Waterloo Artificial Intelligence Institute (Waterloo.ai) aligns with the current Strategic Plan and its theme of Transformational Research.
 The Institute’s goals are: to identify and seize opportunities to lead in new and emerging areas; to enable conditions that support excellence and impact; to increase interdisciplinary/transdisciplinary research; and to build greater awareness, nationally and globally, of Waterloo’s research productivity and impact.
-It is led by Professor Fakhri Karray, the Loblaws Research Chair in Artificial Intelligence, and Professor Peter van Beek.
+It was founded by Professor Fakhri Karray, the Loblaws Research Chair in Artificial Intelligence, and Professor Peter van Beek.

 Waterloo Autonomous Vehicles Laboratory